Compensation Committee Charter

 - Ensure that the Company’s executive compensation programs are appropriately competitive, support organizational objectives and shareholder interests.

 - Review, evaluate and approve on an annual basis the corporate goals and objectives with respect to compensation for the Chief Executive Officer (“CEO”).
 The Committee shall annually evaluate the CEO’s performance in light of these established goals and objectives and, based upon these evaluations, shall, after an executive session of the Committee, set the CEO’s annual compensation, including salary, bonus, incentive and equity compensation.
 In setting compensation, all relevant factors shall be considered, including the Company’s performance and relative shareholder return, the value of similar incentive awards to those with similar responsibilities at comparable companies and the awards given by the Company in prior years.

 - Review, evaluate and approve compensation of all key senior executives and elected corporate officers from time to time, taking into account individual performance, Company performance, and comparable compensation paid to similarly situated officers in comparable companies.
-The Committee shall approve the Company’s policies and procedures governing key officers’ perquisites and other Company benefits.

 - Approve any employment agreements, consulting arrangements, severance or retirement arrangements, change- in-control agreements, and/or any special or supplemental benefits or provisions covering any current or former executive officer of the Company.

 - Oversee the execution of any CEO and senior management development and succession plan, including HR-related business continuity plans, and report to the Board periodically on such plans.